-- Complete the required Doctorate coursework as above. - ➤ Return to the UoS a fourth year to serve in a teaching role in the College at the discretion of the Dean of that College.
-NOTE: It is the responsibility of a Doctoral candidate to contact their Dean personally immediately following the completion of the coursework and no later than September 30, 2023 to be added into the teaching plans for the next University of Scouting.
+- Complete the required Doctorate coursework as above. - Return to the UoS a fourth year to serve in a teaching role in the College at the discretion of the Dean of that College.
+NOTE: It is the responsibility of a Doctoral candidate to contact their Dean personally immediately following the completion of the coursework and no later than September 30, 2025 to be added into the teaching plans for the next University of Scouting.
 No exceptions.
+Those seeking a Doctorate in the College of Cub Scouting should attend Cub College's doctoral candidate orientation course CUB901 the year prior to serving in a teaching role.